“Probe every aspect of what ‘being a successful musician’ means to you.”

 Artistic excellence anchors any music career, yet sustainable music careers are born from merging artistic prowess with ways that we can generate income through our art.
 For career-minded musicians, industry knowledge is as essential as musicianship.

-Audiences care little about competitions, and only the grandest contests propel the careers of winners.
-Competition experience is beneficial, but it’s far more crucial for us to develop distinctive styles, repertoires, and artistic identities through public performances and recordings.
+Only the grandest contests propel the careers of winners.
+Competition experience is beneficial, of course, but it’s far more crucial for us to develop distinctive artistic identities through presenting diverse public performances and creating innovative audio and video recordings.

 The Web and concert halls abound with musicians performing standard repertoire.
 To be remarkable, we do well to champion distinctive titles and new music along with mastering classics.